Luomu/volcako/README.md

-[New] Allow copying and pasting patches (right-click patch browser) [New] Save the entire patch bank on shutdown as lastbank.syx, load on startup [New] Add Init Patch to the browser right-click menu
+[New] Allow copying and pasting patches (right-click patch browser) [New] Save the entire patch bank on shutdown as lastbank.syx, load on startup [New] Add Init Patch to the browser right-click menu [New] EXPERIMENTAL: Add "DX7 compatibility mode" to settings: Sends sysex messages according to the original DX7 spec.
+Will sound wrong on Volca FM.
+May work with Volca FM2.

 R1 (November 2019)
 Initial release